About Adult Services

 Information Literacy & Library Orientation Classes

 Our reference staff serve as librarians to the students of the Ashe Campus of Wilkes Community College.
-If you are an instructor and would like us to provide information literacy instruction for your class, please download the Information Literacy Request Form and email us the completed request.
+If you are an instructor and would like us to provide information literacy instruction for your class, please complete the Information Literacy Request Form.
 Our reference staff will contact you to confirm these requests.
 If you are a student, come see us!
 Our librarians will be glad to help you begin your research, request materials for you, offer citation assistance, and more.

 The library sponsors a yearly reading challenge for all ages.
 This year's reading challenge categories range from "A book about travel" to "A book that's out of this world" to "A book set on a boat".
 Although all of these attributes could be ascribed to a single book, each book may only be used to satisfy a single challenge.
 We think this year's challenges are a good mix between the general (so you can include many of the books you would have read anyway) and the specific (so you have to read some books you never would have chosen on your own).
 Our library sponsors this challenge for two very important reasons: to promote literacy in our community and have fun doing it.
 If these goals float your boat, we hope you'll join us on this literary voyage!
 Visit the Reading Challenge website to get started.